 St Luke’s Church which dates back to Norman times has the only octagonal tower in Shropshire.
 There is a wide gateway on the right hand side of the road down to Hodnet through which you can take a car and there is then a pathway suitable for wheelchairs round the outside of the tower into the church main door.
 There is a disabled access toilet within the church.

-The renowned Hodnet Hall Gardens are open every Sunday between April and September.
+The renowned Hodnet Hall Gardens are open every Sunday and Bank Holiday Monday between April and September.
 In addition to the spectacular gardens and the lakes, there is a restored dovecote and the old black and white stable building housing the tearooms which serve lunches and afternoon tea.

 Further afield, the market towns of Market Drayton (6 miles) and Whitchurch (8 miles) both have a large selection of supermarkets and individual shops plus leisure facilities.
 There is a Tourist Information Centre in both towns.